SiebeA/CorpusNormalization/README.md

 ## TODO:

+- remove the space in the excel file
 - Continuously extend the excel file with the form-replacements.

 - Processing with 2 xlsx files in the /EXCEL folder does not work, as they are both being forwarded; and then the .txt files of the different excel sheets are all moved to one bundle-folder